 - 1. Has ultimate responsibility for testing activities in the local school. - 2.
 Ensures proper environment for test administration. - 3.
 Ensures that all testing sites are appropriately prepared: adequate student workspace, proper lighting, good ventilation, sufficient number of desks in good repair, instructional materials (e.g., posters, word walls, etc.) removed or covered, etc. - 4.
 Ensures that the test accommodations identified in students' IEPs, IAPs, and ELL/TPC plans are provided for each student as specified. - 5.
 Ensures that testing sites are free of interruptions during test administration (e.g., intercom messages, visitors, wandering students). - 6.
 Designates a School Test Coordinator to coordinate the testing program. - 7.
 Assigns personnel to serve as Examiners and Proctors. - 8.
 Arranges appropriate schedules for teachers who will be Proctors and Examiners and for those who will be teaching other students not involved in testing. - 9.
 Informs students and parents/guardians about the purpose of testing, dates and times for testing, and expected dates for return of test results (see Test Preparation section). - 10.
 Creates an atmosphere in which all staff members know that their cooperation is needed and expected for successful test administration. - 11.
 Advises School Test Coordinator, Examiners, and Proctors if emergency situations arise. - 12.
 Monitors the administration of tests. - 13.
 Supervises all testing activities to ensure strict test security. - 14.
 Maintains test materials in a secure location, with restricted access. - 15.
 Notifies System Test Coordinator of testing irregularities and provides explanation of circumstances. - 16.
-Ensures that local calendars are planned so that all tests are administered according to the state and system published testing calendar.
-The state calendar provides testing dates for the current and following academic years. - 17.
+Ensures that the school calendar is planned so that all tests are administered according to the system's testing calendar. - 17.
 Monitors test preparation activities to ensure that secure testing materials are not misused. - 18.
 Verifies all special education teachers have been trained to administer the GAA. - 19.
 Verifies all ESOL teachers have been trained to administer the ACCESS. - 20.
 Verifies all kindergarten teachers have been trained to administer the GKIDS. - 21.
 Validates the content and procedures of students' portfolios by signing the GAA validation form. - 22.
 Reviews and returns the Principal's Certification Form to the System Test Coordinator after each administration.